Back

 “Additionally, in the wake of Hurricanes Harvey, Irma and Maria, we were awarded two IDIQ contracts by state and local agencies in October that represent vehicles through which ICF will bid on task orders that fall within our area of housing recovery expertise.
 We expect additional RFPs to be released for support of CDBG-funded housing recovery programs at the state, county and local levels in Texas and Florida, and in the Territory of Puerto Rico, over the next several quarters.
 In the meantime, we have started to deploy ICF staff members to provide technical assistance support to certain of the affected areas through task orders under existing subcontracts with large engineering firms,” Mr. Kesavan noted.

 Third quarter 2017 total revenue was $305.3 million, compared to $306.5 million in the third quarter of last year.
 Service revenue was $221.8 million, compared to $223.2 million in the third quarter of 2016.
 Net income amounted to $13.7 million in the third quarter of 2017, a 1.9 percent year-over-year increase from $13.4 million.
 Diluted earnings per share increased 2.9 percent to $0.72 from $0.70 per diluted share in the same quarter of last year.
 Non-GAAP EPS increased 2.5 percent to $0.83 per share compared to $0.81 in the third quarter of last year.
-EBITDA was $30.8 million, inclusive of $0.3 million in special charges, approximately flat with $31.0 million in the third quarter of 2016.
+EBITDA was $30.8 million, which includes $0.3 million in special charges, approximately flat with $31.0 million in the third quarter of 2016.
 Third quarter 2017 EBITDA margin was 10.1 percent of total revenue, at the same level as last year.
 Adjusted EBITDA¹ margin, exclusive of the aforementioned special charges, was 10.2 percent of total revenue and 14.0 percent of service revenue.

 Backlog and New Business Awards